soundpress/RulesOfNYC/docs/c06/index.rst

 (c) Appeal of Commissioner's Order issued pursuant to the Hazardous Substances Emergency Response Law, Administrative Code § 24-610(a)(4).

-(d) Appeal of a Stop Work Order issued pursuant to Administrative Code § 24-136(h).
+(d) Appeal of a Stop Work Order issued pursuant to Administrative Code § 24-136(h) or 24-223.1.

 (e) Appeal of Written Abatement Order issued pursuant to Administrative Code § 24-146(f).